-Studying and Living in Malaysia for International Students
+Studying and Living in Malaysia

 International students in Malaysia can access world class amenities and facilities while pursuing higher studies here.
 Students can also work while they study.
 They can learn while they earn and aim for qualifications that will equip them to excel in their professions.

-Accommodation is readily available in Malaysia and the higher the budget, the easier it is to land the best.
+Housing and Stay: Accommodation is readily available in Malaysia and the higher the budget, the easier it is to land the best.
 Institutions of higher education provide hostel accommodation and non Malaysian students who are first timers in the nation are given preference.
 Many different standards of hostel accommodation are available for student living.
 Students can also share accommodation through private rentals or apartment sharing with peers.
 Universities as well as colleges help the students to find suitable accommodation.

 Medical Services: Medical services can be found in towns as well as cities at government run hospitals and private clinics/hospitals as well.
 Medical charges and hospitalisation costs at these hospitals are extremely competitive compared to developed nations.
 Doctors in Malaysia are well equipped with medical expertise.